fuzzzerd/fmDotNet/README.md

     cpfRequest.AddSearchCriterion("Colors::Name", "Red", true, false);
     var response = cpfRequest.Execute();

 This finds all items where the color is Red **OR** Blue.
+Note the search on related fields via *Table::Field*.

 ### Additional fmDotNet Example Usage

-Browse the code in the unit test project [fmDotNet.Tests](https://github.com/WizardSoftware/fmDotNet/tree/master/src/fmDotNet.Tests) for example usage.
+Browse the code in the [test project fmDotNet.Tests](https://github.com/WizardSoftware/fmDotNet/tree/master/src/fmDotNet.Tests) for basic usage of the library.
 This is the code that is used to ensure that fmDotNet functions correctly.
 It is a good place to see how specific tasks are completed using fmDotNet.
 In the future, we would love to have a full sample application showing specific tasks in context.

 ### Contributing to fmDotNet